hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Deletes a named encryption key.
-This is a root protected endpoint.
     It will no longer be possible to decrypt any data encrypted with the named key.
 Because this is a potentially catastrophic operation, the `deletion_allowed` tunable must be set in the key's `/config` endpoint.